hmdilham/brainstorming-project/README.md

 # brainstorming-project
-tumpahan apapun yang ada di otak. write now,  do as you want.
+tumpahan apapun yang ada di otak. write now,  do what you want.